rteammco/super-resolution/instructions/known_issues.md

 ```
 OpenCV Error: Unsupported format or combination of formats () in threshold, file /tmp/opencv3-20160626-61731-v18vfg/opencv-3.1.0/modules/imgproc/src/thresh.cpp, line 1273
 ```
-This happens due to a bug in an older version of OpenCV 3 where the `cv::threshold` function does not support 64-bit floats (doubles) in images.
+This happens due to a bug in an older version of OpenCV3 (3.1.0) where the `cv::threshold` function does not support 64-bit floats (doubles) in images.

-The fix is to update your OpenCV installation.
+The fix is to update your OpenCV installation to OpenCV version 3.2.0+.

 #### macOS